 Answer three simple questions to get your recommended coverage amount.

-Life insurance riders are optional benefits that you can add to a standard life insurance policy to enhance coverage or provide extra protections.
-For individuals 50 years old or over, these riders can tailor a policy to better meet specific needs or concerns that arise with age.
+Life insurance riders are optional benefits that you can add to a standard life insurance policy to enhance coverage or provide extra financial protection.
+For people 50 years old or over, these riders can tailor a policy to better meet specific needs or concerns that arise with age.
 Some particularly suitable riders include:

-- Accelerated Death Benefit Rider: Allows policyholders to access part of the death benefit early if they are diagnosed with a terminal illness
+- Accelerated Death Benefit Rider allows you to access part of the death benefit early if you're diagnosed with a terminal illness.
+Most insurers include this at no extra cost, making it valuable for 50-year-olds facing higher health risks.
+No age restrictions typically apply.

-- Waiver of Premium Rider: Ensures that the coverage remains in force even without payment of premiums in case the policyholder becomes disabled and unable to work
+- Waiver of Premium Rider ensures that the coverage remains in force even without payment of premiums in case the policyholder becomes disabled and unable to work.
+Most insurers stop offering it after age 60, and benefits end at 65.

-Best Life Insurance in Your 50s: Bottom Line
+Best Life Insurance for a 50-Year-Old: Bottom Line

 Life insurance at 50 provides financial security for your family, ensuring your spouse or children maintain financial stability after your death while covering funeral expenses to ease the burden on loved ones.

 MoneyGeek analyzed policies and ranked the best life insurance companies for 50-year-olds based on cost, financial stability and coverage options.
-GEICO leads with a perfect MoneyGeek score of 100 as the top provider for 50-year-olds, though your ideal choice depends on your family's specific needs and circumstances.
+Protective Insurance, Mutual of Omaha, Legal & General, Lincoln Financial and Ethos are the best life insurance companies for 50-year-olds, though your ideal choice depends on your family's specific needs and circumstances.

 Compare Life Insurance Rates